Rita Zucca: Arrest

 As the Axis forces finally collapsed, Zucca went by train to her uncle's home in Turin, where she took refuge until her identification and arrest on June 5, 1945.

-A correspondent from the American military magazine Stars and Stripes said that Zucca's well-known crossed-eye condition did nothing to detract from her attractiveness: "True, her left eye is inclined to wander — but that cooey, sexy voice really has something to back it up."
+A correspondent from the U.S. military magazine Stars and Stripes said that Zucca's well-known crossed-eye condition did nothing to detract from her attractiveness: "True, her left eye is inclined to wander — but that cooey, sexy voice really has something to back it up."

 Newspapers in the United States were far more scathing.
 "Soft-Voiced 'Sally from Berlin' Found to Be Ugly Ex–N.Y.
 Girl" was a typical headline, with descriptions of the young mother as "[as] ugly and unattractive in person as her voice was appealing."
 Another journalist called her "cross-eyed, bow-legged and sallow-skinned."

 Trial

-All attempts by the American government to prosecute Zucca for treason broke down when it became clear that she had renounced her American citizenship before she started broadcasting.
+All attempts by the U.S. government to prosecute Zucca for treason failed when it became clear that she had renounced her U.S. citizenship before she started broadcasting.
 The FBI's J. Edgar Hoover wrote to the Justice Department: "In view of the fact that she has lost her American citizenship, no efforts are being made at the present time to develop a treason case against her."

 Zucca was then tried by an Italian military tribunal on charges of collaboration.
-On March 29, 1946, she was sentenced to four and half years in prison, but was released after nine months after the Italian government declared a general amnesty for collaborators in 1946.
+On March 29, 1946, she was sentenced to four and a half years in prison, but was released after nine months after the Italian government declared a general amnesty for collaborators in 1946.